Lewis & ClarkLaw School

 What about grades?

-First of all, it's too early to start thinking about them and I shouldn't even have put in a question about them but my thinking it's too early won't stop you wondering, so here goes.
-Our grading scale goes from A+ -- not that I ever saw one on my transcript -- to F -- luckily I dodged those as well -- and the number equivalents go from 4.3 to .5.
-We have a mandated curve at this school.
-Any professor who uses an exam as the primary basis for a grade in a class that has an enrollment above 25 students, must have an average grade of 3.0.
+First of all, it’s too early to start thinking about grades and I shouldn’t even have put in a question about them but my thinking it’s too early won’t stop you wondering, so here goes.
+Our grading scale goes from A+ to F and the number equivalents go from 4.3 (A+) to 0.5 (F).
+We have a mandated maximum average at this school.
+All first year classes and upper division classes with 20 or more students that use an exam as the primary basis for a grade in a class, must have an average grade for the class that is no higher than 3.0.
 A grade point average of 3.0 is a B average.
 This means an awful lot of you are going to get your first C+.
 The majority of the practicing bar lived through the experience.
 So will you.
-Keep in mind that as of six months out of law school over 90% of our graduating class is working in the field of law.
-Mathematically speaking, 90% of the class cannot be in the top 10% so congratulate yourself if you find yourself there and do not despair if you are not.
+Mathematically speaking, 90% of the class cannot be in the top 10%, so congratulate yourself if you find yourself there and do not despair if you are not.

 Is there any formal academic advising?

-In addition to the advising session, the faculty have written four curriculum planning guides that are available on the web site, and there is an advising blog where students can ask questions, make appointments, and access registration materials.
-The curriculum planning guides are "General," "Natural Resources and Environmental Law," "Business Law," and "Global Law."
+In addition to the advising session, the faculty have written four curriculum planning guides that are available on the web site.
+The curriculum planning guides are “General,” “Natural Resources and Environmental Law,” “Business Law,” and “International Law.”

-Although we do not assign individual advisors, individual faculty are willing to meet with you about your schedule, deans in charge of specific programs will meet with you, and members of the career services staff and the academic enhancement program, and I regularly meet with and advise students.
-Please don't hesitate to ask any of us about how to plan your curriculum.
+Although we do not assign individual advisers, faculty members are willing to meet with you about your schedule.
+Deans in charge of specific programs will meet with you, and members of the Career Services staff and the Academic Enhancement Program, and I, regularly meet with and advise students.
+Please don’t hesitate to ask any of us about how to plan your curriculum.

 Any advice on the secret to learning law?

 Most of you will be facing for the first time in your educational careers a new kind of learning experience.
 You must enter the classroom prepared to discuss the material, not waiting for someone to just explain it to you.
+Whether you are called upon in class or not, your best learning will occur if you go into class ready to engage in discussion about the material.
+On the one hand, each of you must learn and know the material for yourself.
 On the other hand, some of your best learning will happen as you talk about the cases with each other and discuss them in class.
+It is the collaboration, the back and forth that will take you to the next level in your learning.
 You will learn from your professors and you will learn from each other.
 You are bright, capable people each of whom has much to add to the classroom experience.
 Trust yourself, even to the point of taking the chance that you will fall on your face now and then.

 What about these folks sitting next to me in class?